Bulletin #2349, Maine Farm Safety Program: Harvesting Hay Safely

 By Dawna L. Cyr, Farm Safety Project Assistant, and Steven B. Johnson, Ph.D., Extension Crops Specialist

-Farmers often grow hay and forage crops on ground too rough, steep or unsuitable for row crops.
+Farmers often grow hay and forage crops on ground too rough, steep, or unsuitable for row crops.
 This means it’s especially important to prepare fields and machines for safe use.
 Remove stumps, stones, and foreign objects, or mark them clearly to prevent upsets, breakdowns or dangerous driving situations.
-Inspect any dangerous ditches and banks for undercutting.
+Inspect any ditches and banks for undercutting.
 Plan harvesting so equipment travels downhill on steep slopes to avoid overturns.
 Space tractor wheels as far apart as possible when operating on slopes.

 Safe operation during baling depends in part on how well the baler is prepared for use before the season starts.
 This preparation may not only reduce field downtime but also may prevent accidents.
 This pre-season preparation also will allow necessary lead-time to get needed replacement parts and to do a thorough preparation job.
-Always disengage the power take-off (PTO), shut off the tractor engine and take the ignition key with you.
+Always disengage the power take-off (PTO), shut off the tractor engine ,and take the ignition key with you when you leave.

 Thoroughly clean the baler to remove any accumulated field trash or other debris.
 Lubricate all parts according to the manufacturer’s recommendations.
 Proper lubrication can reduce unnecessary wear on parts and prevent overheating that could cause a fire.